andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ### Sets
 Sets are the unordered collection of items.
 * Sets contain unique elements (no duplicates)
-* Set is immutable data structure.
+* Set is mutable data structure.

 ##### Creating a Set
 - Created by enclosing elements within {curly} brackets.